RandyGaul/cute_framework/doc/string/string/c_str.md

 ## Return Value

 Returns the raw c-string stored within the underlying string pool.
+More information about the [string pool's limitations can be found here](https://github.com/RandyGaul/cute_framework/tree/master/doc/string/string).

 ## Remarks